Can I Delete Temporary Files in Windows?

 You can see that my temp folder is located in C:\Users\lnote\AppData\Local\Temp.
 It has 382(!) items in it, consisting of many oddly named folders and files.

-Let’s look at some of those reasons.
+Let’s look at some of the reasons they may have been left behind.

 Crashes